gavz/lucasg.github.io/_posts/2017-08-24-Writing-a-dash-docset.md

 {% endhighlight python %}
 <br>

-As said in the official documentation, there is a limited of entry "types" : [https://kapeli.com/docsets#supportedentrytypes](https://kapeli.com/docsets#supportedentrytypes).
+As said in the official documentation, there is a limited number of entry "types" : [https://kapeli.com/docsets#supportedentrytypes](https://kapeli.com/docsets#supportedentrytypes).
 Even though Microsoft keeps on using `Cmdlet` to designate Powershell commands I've listed them under the "Command" entry type.

 # Packaging the docset

-Once you've got every html source files and you've populated the databse, just tar-gz the folder while conserving the structure within the archive (relative path folders).
+Once you've got every html source files and you've populated the database, just tar-gz the folder while conserving the structure within the archive (relative path folders).
 This python snippet does the trick :

 {% highlight python %}